 Ivy’s brilliant and caring tutors have helped thousands of students learn smart studying and test taking strategies, understand key concepts and build confidence, skills that are vital not just for SHSAT, but for the SAT, ACT and more.
 Regular SHSAT Tutoring creates the necessary structure and reinforcement that students often need to practice consistently.

-We also offer SHSAT Strategies, a small group online workshop where students take a diagnostic exam, review content and learn tricks and strategies for excelling on this challenging test.
+We also offer SHSAT Classes, a small group online workshop where students take a diagnostic exam, review content and learn tricks and strategies for excelling on this challenging test.